z0ccc/comet/README.md

 If you're having problems that aren't addressed or fixed by this section please open an issue.

-### The YouTube comments are stuck at 'loading...' or 'Error: Reddit might be down or another extension is blocking Voat'.
+### The YouTube comments are stuck at 'loading...' or 'Error: Reddit might be down or another extension is blocking Comet'.

 Reddit.com or api.reddit.com may be down and you will have to wait until they are back up to use the extension.